Vincent Margera: Early life and career

-Legal issues
+Sexual assault conviction

 On August 18, 2006, Margera was arrested at the Colorado Mills Mall in Lakewood, Colorado, on suspicion of inappropriately touching two 12-year-old girls.
 He was released after posting bail of $50,000.

-During a preliminary hearing on February 1, 2007, Margera was represented by Pamela Mackey, the same lawyer who defended Kobe Bryant in his 2003–2005 sexual assault case.
-There was an arraignment hearing on March 5, 2007, at which Margera pleaded not guilty.
+Margera retained Pamela Mackey as his attorney, who had defended Kobe Bryant in his 2003–2005 sexual assault case.

-The trial started on October 22 in Golden, Colorado.
-Margera's attorney argued that his client had been playing his "goofy, outrageous and vulgar" television persona for the girls, portraying Margera as a "benign bumbler," and arguing that Margera's signature arm movement may have been mistaken for breast fondling.
+The trial started on October 22, 2007 in Golden, Colorado.
+Mackey argued that her client had been playing his "goofy, outrageous and vulgar" television persona for the girls, portraying Margera as a "benign bumbler," and arguing that his signature arm movement may have been mistaken for breast fondling.

-The jury began to deliberate on the afternoon of October 30, returning on October 31.
 Margera was found guilty of two counts of sexual assault on a minor and acquitted on one count.

-In December 2007, Margera was sentenced to 10 years of probation, to be served in Pennsylvania.
-He was further ordered not to portray the character of "Don Vito" in any capacity (appearing on television, writing books, autograph signings) while serving his sentence.
-He was also ordered to register as a sex offender in Colorado and Pennsylvania, to receive an evaluation of his mental health, and to work on his problems with alcohol.
+In December 2007, he was sentenced to 10 years of probation, and ordered to register as a sex offender, receive an evaluation of his mental health, and seek treatment for his alcoholism.

-Health issues and death

-Throughout most of his life, Margera was obese.
-He also had strabismus, which made him partially blind in one eye, as well as suffering from alcoholism.
-According to his nephew, Bam, he also suffered from depression following his conviction.

-In October 2015, Margera collapsed in his West Chester, Pennsylvania home and was rushed to the hospital, where he remained in a coma for five days.
-According to family, he was dying of massive organ failure due to years of obesity and alcoholism.
-Despite initial improvements in the weeks before his death, he died on November 15, 2015, from kidney and liver failure at the age of 59.
+As a result of his arrest, Margera's appearances were removed from the theatrical and DVD release of Jackass Number Two.

+Death

+Margera, who suffered from obesity and alcoholism, collapsed at his home in October 2015.
+After falling into a coma, he died on November 15, 2015, in West Chester, Pennsylvania, at the age of 59.
+The cause of death was liver and kidney failure.